oicr-gsi/shesmu/docs/language.md

 - _expr_ `As` _type_

 Convert a value to or from JSON.
-If _type_ is `json`, then the result from _expr_ will be convert to JSON in the Shesmu-standard way.
+If _type_ is `json`, then the result from _expr_ will be converted to JSON in the Shesmu-standard way.
 If _type_ is any other type, then _expr_ must be a `json` value and it will be converted from JSON to the matching Shesmu type.
 Since the conversion from JSON to Shesmu cannot be guaranteed, it will return an optional of _type_.
 To create a JSON